lampovachan/SpringBoot-CRUD-application/README.md

-SpringBoot Crud application with Docker, PostgreSQL and Redis
+SpringBoot CRUD application with Docker, PostgreSQL and Redis

 1. Program saves data about bakery products.
 2. CRUD operations are implemented.